Chalcedony: Onyx

-Chalcedony Ice-blue
+Chalcedony ice-blue

 In Greenland, white to greyish chalcedony is known from volcanic strata of the Paleocene, in the Disko-Nuussuaq area (West Greenland) and from the Scoresby Sound area (East Greenland).
 A light blue variety of chalcedony is known from Illorsuit, formed in the volcanic rocks along the southern coast of the island.
-Because of its bluish, ice-like colour, it has the local name Chalcedony Ice-blue.
+Because of its bluish, ice-like colour, it has the local name chalcedony "ice-blue".

 History

 Chalcedony was used in tool making as early as c.
 32,000 BP in Central Australia where archaeological studies at sites in the Cleland Hills uncovered flakes from stone brought in from quarries many kilometres away.
 Pre-contact uses described in the twentieth century included ceremonial stone knives.

+Chalcedony was used for green and yellow color in prehistoric cave paintings, for example at the Bhimbetka rock shelters.
+The chalcedony was ground to powder form then mixed with water and animal fat or tree resin or gum.

 In the Bronze Age chalcedony was in use in the Mediterranean region; for example, on Minoan Crete at the Palace of Knossos, chalcedony seals have been recovered dating to circa 1800 BC.
 People living along the Central Asian trade routes used various forms of chalcedony, including carnelian, to carve intaglios, ring bezels (the upper faceted portion of a gem projecting from the ring setting), and beads that show strong Greco-Roman influence.

 Fine examples of first century objects made from chalcedony, possibly Kushan, were found in recent years at Tillya-tepe in north-western Afghanistan.
 Hot wax would not stick to it so it was often used to make seal impressions.

 The term chalcedony is derived from the name of the ancient Greek town Chalkedon in Asia Minor, in modern English usually spelled Chalcedon, today the Kadıköy district of Istanbul.

 According to tradition, at least three varieties of chalcedony were used in the Jewish High Priest's Breastplate.
-(Jewish tradition states that Moses' brother Aaron wore the Breastplate, with inscribed gems representing the twelve tribes of Israel).
+(Jewish tradition states that Moses' brother Aaron wore the Breastplate, with inscribed gems representing the twelve tribes of Israel.)
 The Breastplate supposedly included jasper, chrysoprase and sardonyx, and there is some debate as to whether other agates were also used.

 In the 19th century, Idar-Oberstein, Germany, became the world's largest chalcedony processing center, working mostly on agates.
 Most of these agates were from Latin America, in particular Brazil.
 Originally the agate carving industry around Idar and Oberstein was driven by local deposits that were mined in the 15th century.
 Several factors contributed to the re-emergence of Idar-Oberstein as agate center of the world: ships brought agate nodules back as ballast, thus providing extremely cheap transport.
 In addition, cheap labor and a superior knowledge of chemistry allowed them to dye the agates in any color with processes that were kept secret.
 Each mill in Idar-Oberstein had four or five grindstones.
 These were of red sandstone, obtained from Zweibrücken; and two men ordinarily worked together at the same stone.